-"You must ensure that no disturbance, inconvenience, nuisance or annoyance is caused to any other resident(s) in the Residence or the neighboring vicinity by any form of antisocial behaviour by you or your authorised guests in the Accommodation.
+"You must ensure that no disturbance, inconvenience, nuisance or annoyance is caused to any other resident(s) in the Residence or the neighboring vicinity by any form of antisocial behavior by you or your authorized guests in the Accommodation.
 You must keep noise to a minimum, both during the daytime but particularly at night i.e. between the hours of 11.00pm and 8.00am."

-Please report any noise or disturbance issues to reception at Jarratt Hall.
+Please report any noise or disturbance issues to reception at the Vale.
 All information given will be logged and will be treated with strict confidence.
-Jarratt Hall staff are contactable 24 hours a day.
+The Vale reception is contactable 24 hours a day.